 As new adventures unfold, I’ll get new travel memories inked in, and I’ll have this one to remember the adventure as long as I live.

 WANT TO KNOW MORE IN-DEPTH FAQS OR HAVE QUESTIONS?
 GO HERE!

 My sak yant experience with Ajarn Neng was through a tour offered by my friend and fellow travel blogger Ian of Where Sidewalks End and his company that offers other amazing cultural tours.

 Besides just a damn good drinking buddy, he’s incredibly knowledgeable about Thai culture after living there for years, and I trust him whenever I have questions or need advice.

 This tour was originally meant for a friend who needed the blessing during a rough patch in their life, but they ended up not flying to Thailand and I took their place.

-If you are thinking about getting a sak yant tattoo and want to have an authentic and knowledgeable experience outside of a tattoo shop that is also a much safer method than visiting a temple, this sak yant tour that I went on is something to look into.
+If you are thinking about getting a sak yant tattoo and want to have an authentic and knowledgeable experience outside of a tattoo shop, and one that is also a much safer method than visiting a temple, this sak yant tour is one I stand by.